immunefi-team/Bounty_Boosts/DeGate/25952 - [SC - Insight] The smart contract could be inoperable due to w....md

 # The smart contract could be inoperable due to wrong replaceOwner() calling

-Submitted on Tue Nov 21 2023 16:07:40 GMT-0400 (Atlantic Standard Time) by @piken for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 21st 2023 at 22:07:40 UTC by @piken for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #25952